 Graph databases like AWS Neptune were created to address the limitations of relational databases, and offer an efficient way to work with complex data.

 What is a graph database?

 A graph database is a database optimized to store and process highly connected data – in short, it’s about relationships.
-The data structure for these databases consists of vertices and direct links called edges.
+The data structure for these databases consists of vertices or nodes, and direct links called edges.

 Use cases for such highly-connected data include social networking, restaurant recommendations, retail fraud detection, knowledge graphs, life sciences, and network & IT ops.
 For a restaurant recommendations use case, for example, you may be interested in the relationships between various users, where those users live, what types of restaurants those users like, where the restaurants are located, what sort of cuisine they serve, and more.
 With a graph database, you can use the relationships between these data points to provide contextual restaurant recommendations to users.

 The AWS Neptune cost calculation depends on a few factors:

 - On-Demand instance pricing – you’ll need to pay for the compute instances needed for read-write workloads as well as Amazon Neptune replicas.
 These follow the general pricing for AWS On Demand instances.

 - Database Storage & I/Os – storage is also paid per usage with no upfront commitments.
 Storage is billed in per GB-month increments and I/Os are billed in per million request increments.

 - Backup storage – you are charged for the storage associated with your automated database backups and database cluster snapshots.
 As per usual, increasing the retention period will cost more.

 - Data transfer – you are charged per GB for data transferred in and out of AWS Neptune.